Virtual Mini-Conferences

 • Narratives and message frames to employ toward inspiring more people in rural communities to better understand and appreciate road safety improvements.

-In this portion of the mini-conference, you will learn examples for applying the Safe System Approach for safer roads in the rural context.
-This includes:
+In this portion of the mini-conference, attendees learned examples for applying the Safe System Approach for safer roads in the rural context.
+This included:

 • How to use FHWA’s Safe System Approach Design Hierarchy for the rural context.